fesarikaya/CEIA/README.md

 ## Documentation

-For a detailed explanation of the CEIA method, including its theoretical background and potential applications, please refer to `Contextual Embedding Inversion Attack.pdf`.
+For a detailed explanation of the CEIA method, including its theoretical background and potential applications, please refer to https://doi.org/10.5281/zenodo.13869177

 ## Citation